 Resource Utilization by Person

-Nothing is worst than a team member who is overloaded, so being able to see utilization by team member can help you protect and balance your most important resource: your team’s energy.
+Nothing is worse than a team that is burnt out.
+Being able to visualize the workload for each team member can help you protect and balance your most important resource: your team’s energy.
 The chart below is a view of your “Resource Allocation” table but the layout is a stacked bar chart.
 You can quickly see who is being overloaded based on the total Effort that team member has:

 Perhaps you still want to see how your team is being resourced in a table format, so you can build a view for that.
 One of my favorite layouts is the gantt chart broken down by person, so now you see a timeline by person but you can drill down into the features that person is working on as well: